inmation/WebStudio-docs/webstudio/widgets/plotly/README.md

 Plotly chart can handle on click triggered event.
 Based on a click event on a Plotly chart, the `onClick` action defined in the Widget model is executed.

+When `onClick` action is defined, received data format depends on Plotly `Display ModeBar` mode selection.
+Default mode is `Compare data on hover`, with this selection all data points that are defined on the same x axis will be received.
+Another option is `Show closest data on hover`, when this mode is selected only selected data point is received.

 Charts that do not support click events:

 * Gauge charts